microsoft/vscode-python-devicesimulator/README.md

 ## How to use

 To use Device Simulator Express, install the extension from the marketplace and reload VS Code.

+To access many of the commands, you need to open the command palette.
+This can be done with `CTRL + SHIFT + P` for Windows and Linux / `CMD + SHIFT + P` for Mac.
+It can also be accessed from the toolbar `View -> Command Palette`.

 ### I. Take a look at the "Device Simulator Express: Getting Started" Command.
 1. Type in `"Device Simulator Express: Getting Started"` in the command palette (`CTRL + SHIFT + P` / `CMD + SHIFT + P` to open the command palette).